syrlramadhan/syrlramadhan/README.md

 ### 🚀 What I'm Up To

 - 🌱 **Currently Learning:** Backend web development (Golang), modern web frameworks, and DevOps fundamentals.
-- 💼 **Collaborating With:** [Coconut Computer Club](https://coconut.or.id/contact) to create tech-driven projects for students and communities.
+- 💼 **Collaborating With:** [COCONUT Computer Club](https://coconut.or.id/contact) to create tech-driven projects for students and communities.
 - 🎯 **Goals:** To become a skilled backend developer and contribute to impactful open-source projects.

 ---